Skip to main content

 4. ECC Encryption Key Derivation

-Encrypting information with the nanotdf is done by using ECDH to derive a key.
+Encrypting information with NanoTDF is done by using ECDH to derive a key.
 However, once the shared key is derived, we must generate a key of the appropriate size as the ECDH bytes may derive a key with a length longer (or shorter) than the symmetric encryption algorithm expects.
 To decouple the symmetric encryption method and the ECC mode, we will use HKDF as a Key Derivation Function with the following parameters:

 • size - Depends on the key size used for symmetric encryption